Today, we will show you a few examples of Affiliate Disclosure Statements for your website.

 Website owners have long used affiliate links to earn revenue from their pages.

 A regular advertisement is an unmistakable endorsement of a product.
 Even a link can be framed as an advertisement with the right wording.
 Affiliate links, on the other hand, are not the same.
-The site owner is not compensated based on the number of visitors.
-They are also not compensated when a user clicks on them.
-Instead, payment is made when someone clicks on the link and purchases using a tracking code.
+The site owner is not compensated based on the number of visitors or when a user clicks on them.
+Instead, payment is made when someone clicks on the link and makes a purchase using a tracking code.

-If you have seen gambling disclaimer examples on the web, you will see that the same disclaimer will be applicable to casino, gambling and betting websites as well.
+If you have seen gambling disclaimer examples on the web, you will see that the same disclaimer applies to casino, gambling, and betting websites as well.

 Disclosure Requirements of the FTC

-The FTC decided to regulate this business model in 2009 lightly.
-They wanted to ensure that users were aware of the site’s financial relationship with the products they linked.
+In 2009, the FTC decided to regulate this business model lightly.
+They wanted to ensure that users knew the site’s financial relationship with the products they linked to.
 The FTC stated that all affiliate links must be clearly labeled as such in a press release.

-However, they left it up to the site owners to decide how this should be implemented.
+However, they left it up to the site owners to decide how to implement this.
 There was only one rule: the consumer had to be aware of what was happening.
 The FTC did not specify whether this would be a site-wide or individual notice for each affiliate link.

-While affiliate links were not explicitly mentioned in the FTC guidelines, they later issued a number of clarifications that addressed the issue.
-They discuss conspicuous messaging and the disclosure of affiliate links in this.
+While affiliate links were not explicitly mentioned in the FTC guidelines, the agency later issued several clarifications that addressed the issue.
+These clarifications discuss conspicuous messaging and the disclosure of affiliate links.

 Where Should Your Disclosures Be Placed?